makenoodl/Graph-Of-Thought/README.md

 # Graph-of-Thought Reasoning Engine
 ## A Deterministic Structural Core for LLM-Centric Cognitive Systems

+_LLM reasoning is untestable.
+You can't assert on a chain-of-thought, catch a contradiction before it propagates, or replay a reasoning step.
+GoT fixes that by making reasoning a graph you can inspect, validate and debug like any other data structure._

 Graph-of-Thought (GoT) is a Python reasoning engine that represents thinking as an explicit graph instead of a hidden chain-of-thought.
 It lets you build LLM-powered systems where validation, propagation and analysis of reasoning are deterministic and inspectable

 These approaches remain: